sumitneup/missingscrolls-lib/README.md

-# nodeway-lib
+# missingscrolls-lib
-Some @nodeway specific stuff.
+Some useful tools that are missing in used by me applications.